 The first graders not only learned about soil testing, but they also learned about the different textures of soil.
 Students felt examples of sand, silt, and clay, as well as play a game that taught them the different properties of these textures.
 Sand is the largest particle with lots of surface area.
 It feels course when rubbed between your fingers.
 It allows for good drainage and doesn’t hold water or nutrients very well.
 Silt is the medium-sized particle.
 It feels smooth like baking flour when wet.
 It doesn’t stick together, so it still has good drainage, but it is small enough to hold water and nutrients.
 Clay is the smallest soil texture.
 It sticks together when wet, giving it a sticky texture.
 Much of the soil in Northeast Indiana has a heavy clay content.
 Clay does not drain water easily, sometimes remaining waterlogged and causing root rot in plants.
 On the other hand, clay soils are excellent at holding nutrients.

-Live from Avilla was sponsored by the Natural Resource Conservation Service (NRCS) through the Urban and Small Farms Program.
+This demonstration was sponsored by the Natural Resources Conservation Service (NRCS) through our Urban and Small Farms Program.
 The USDA is an equal opportunity provider and employer.

 An update on the SWCD and USGS partnership: Edge of Field Project.
 This project collaborates with local farmers to collect water samples for an estimate five years to measure nutrients, sediment, and other critical elements for USGS research.